≡ Menu

 That is fine.
 Let them think you are crazy.

-Too often, you will find individuals, whether friends, family, or co-workers, who are quick to put down your hopes and dreams.
-Many times it’s because they are jealous or have been unable to realize their dreams.
+Too often, you will find individuals, whether friends, family, or co-workers, who quickly diminish your hopes and dreams.
+Many times, it’s because they are jealous or have been unable to realize their dreams.

 Need information on writing a letter of resignation?

-I like to discover and use positive mantras to keep me going and push through the tough times.
+I like discovering and using positive mantras to keep me going and push through the tough times.

 Need help to write a winning resume, navigate your job search, improve your interview performance, or develop a career strategy?

-Reach out to me (Candace) via email or call toll-free at 1 877-738-8052, or you can visit our resume and coaching services.
-If you call, connect on live chat, or email, you will always get me – no one else. 🙂
+Contact me (Candace) via email or call toll-free at 1 877-738-8052, or you can visit our resume and coaching services.
+If you call or connect via live chat or email, you will always get me – no one else. 🙂